KUNTZ' VISUAL ARTS & AP ART HISTORY

 Sculpture is a class designed for students interested in a more "dimensional" approach to creating art.
-With the completion of this course, every student will create personal pieces using different and unusual materials that reflect each student's "inner vision", will become familiar with Elements and Principles of Art and Design and their importance in the world, and, most importantly, will have an understanding of how art relates to their own lives.
-Samples of student work, assignments and insights in art in the world will be posted throughout the year.
+With the completion of this course, every student will create personal pieces using different and unusual materials that reflect each student's "inner vision," will become familiar with Elements and Principles of Art and Design and their importance in the world, and, most importantly, will have an understanding of how art relates to their own lives.
+Samples of student work, assignments, and insights into art in the world will be posted throughout the year.
 I encourage you to visit this site often!

-What do you see around you, every day, that you may not realize is actually sculpture?
-Bring to class six images, three you believe to be "sculpture" and three you don't and let's find out.
+What do you see around you every day that you may not realize is actually sculpture?

 "The art of sculpture is no longer restricted by traditional sculptural concepts, materials or methods of production.
 It is no longer exclusively representational but frequently wholly abstract."